SS Byron D. Benson

 Byron D. Benson was a steam tanker built in 1920–1921 by Oscar Daniels Shipbuilding Co. of Tampa for Tide Water Oil Company, a subsidiary of Standard Oil, with intention of operating between New York and oil-producing ports of the southern United States and Mexico.
 The ship was named after Byron D. Benson, the first president of Tide Water Oil.

 Design and construction

 Early in 1920 Tide Water Oil Company decided to add another tanker to expand their fleet of four vessels operating between the southern oil ports and New York and New Jersey.
-The contract for the new vessel was awarded to the Oscar Daniels Shipbuilding Co. and the ship was laid down at the shipbuilder's yard in Tampa, Florida, (yard number 11) on June 1920, and launched on 15 September 1921, with Miss Jane Benson of New York, granddaughter of Byron D. Benson, serving as the sponsor.
+The contract for the new vessel was awarded to the Oscar Daniels Shipbuilding Co. and the ship was laid down at the shipbuilder's yard in Tampa, Florida, (yard number 11) in June 1920, and launched on 15 September 1921, with Miss Jane Benson of New York, granddaughter of Byron D. Benson, serving as the sponsor.

 The sea trials were held on 12–13 January 1922 in the Gulf of Mexico off Tampa during which the steamer performed satisfactorily and was able to exceed her contract speed.
 Following an inspection, the steamer was transferred to her owners and departed for an oil storage site of Puerto Lobos, near Tamiahua, in ballast on 28 January.